An official website of the United States government. Here's how you knowHere's how you know

 To learn more about USGS’s role in providing science to decision makers before, during, and after Hurricane Isaias, visit the USGS Hurricane Isaias page at https://www.usgs.gov/isaias.

-As Tropical Storm Isaias raced north up the Atlantic Seaboard Tuesday at speeds of more than 30 miles per hour, U.S. Geological Survey crews from South Carolina to New York fanned out across rain-swollen waterways to measure the effects of the storm.
+As Tropical Storm Isaias raced north up the Atlantic Seaboard Tuesday at speeds of as much as 30 miles per hour, U.S. Geological Survey crews from South Carolina to New York fanned out across rain-swollen waterways to measure the effects of the storm.
 At least 87 USGS hydrologists and hydrologic technicians were in the field across the region.

 Their work includes measuring water flows on some rivers and streams where water levels are high; documenting signs of flooding in places where waters have already peaked; and collecting water samples for testing to determine whether the storm’s runoff has affected water quality.

 Right after the storm, the USGS’s early information can help emergency managers decide where to locate relief centers, so that aid can reach the most severely affected communities quickly, and can help the U.S. Army Corps of Engineers manage flood control at dams and reservoirs across the region.

 In the coming weeks, USGS flood information can help the Federal Emergency Management Agency tell the difference between wind and water damage – important information for property owners and insurers.
 Over the long term, it can help emergency managers plan for future floods; improve computer models used by the National Weather Service to forecast flooding; and provide information used by FEMA to update the nationwide flood zone maps that underpin the federal flood insurance program.

 Work Begins in the Carolinas Within Hours of Landfall